-- 1. Design exterior walls using cavity wall construction with Concrete Masonry Unit (CMU) or concrete backup wall faced with air barrier, insulation, air space, and wall facing of either:

-- Face brick

-- Architectural Concrete Masonry Unit (ACMU)
+- 1. Design exterior walls using cavity wall construction with Concrete Masonry Unit (CMU) or concrete backup wall faced with air barrier, insulation, air space, and wall facing of either: - Face brick - Architectural Concrete Masonry Unit (ACMU) - Stone - Metal siding - 2.
+Select the facing material based on the appearance of adjacent buildings, material cost and durability. - 3.
+Design insulation to meet the greater of the following: - 3.1 The requirements and recommendations of the National Energy Code; or - 3.2 A minimum R value of 20 - 4.
+Wall insulation requirements do not necessarily apply to tank walls.

-- Stone

-- Metal siding

-- 2. Select the facing material based on the appearance of adjacent buildings, material cost and durability.

-- Design exterior wall assemblies to achieve a minimum R value of 20.
-This requirement does not necessarily apply to tank walls.